saultab/pds-rust-exams/README.md

 # Pds rust exams

-The purpose of this repository is to collect all the exam topics of the os programming part.
+The purpose of this repository is to collect all the exam topics of the API programming part, for the course held by prof. Giovanni Malnati at Politecnico di Torino.

 ## Description